The Department of Economics offers the following degrees:

 Master of Arts (MA) in Economics (Brochure)

 The MA in Economics is specifically designed for those seeking to work as professional economists.
 Students acquire knowledge and a versatile set of skills that are highly valued in the workplace.
+A unique feature of the program is the large number of applied econometrics and quantitative courses offered.
 The program can accommodate prospective full-time students as well as those who wish to study part-time.

 In addition to the above Degree Programs, the Department also offers: